GoogleCloudPlatform/dialogflow-ccai-omnichannel/README.md

 4. Create a new GCS bucket, for example: **agentassist-data**

-5. Copy all [conversations](https://cloud.google.com/agent-assist/docs/conversation-data-format#conversation_transcript_data) to a bucket `gsutil cp *.json gs://agentassist-data`
+5. Copy all [conversations](https://cloud.google.com/agent-assist/docs/conversation-data-format#conversation_transcript_data) to a bucket `cd _temp && gsutil cp *.json gs://agentassist-data`

-TODO we might not need this:

-6. Copy the data label CSV with paths to a bucket `gsutil cp *.json gs://agentassist-data`

-7. In the [Agent Assist Console](https://agentassist.cloud.google.com/projects/) navigate to **Create new**, and point to your GCS bucket, to import the dataset.
+6. In the [Agent Assist Console](https://agentassist.cloud.google.com/projects/) navigate to **Create new**, and point to your GCS bucket, to import the dataset.
 It will make use of the Data Labeling API (which needs to be enabled).